 What to buy: Swiss chard comes in many varieties and colors including rainbow chard, which is not a variety itself but a mixture of various colors.
 Any type of Swiss chard will work in this recipe.

 Cannellini beans are sometimes labeled as white kidney beans, in case you’re having trouble finding them.
 If you don’t want to use canned beans, substitute with 6 cups of cooked beans.

-4 (15-ounce) canscannellini beans, drained and rinsed
+- 4 (15-ounce) cans cannellini beans, drained and rinsed

-1 1/2 cups low-sodium vegetable or chicken broth
+- 1 1/2 cups low-sodium vegetable or chicken broth

-1 tablespoonkosher salt, plus more as needed
+- 1 tablespoon kosher salt, plus more as needed

-1/3 cup coarsely chopped fresh Italian parsley leaves
+- 1/3 cup coarsely chopped fresh Italian parsley leaves

-1 tablespoonwhite wine vinegar
+- 1 tablespoon white wine vinegar

 - 1Trim the ends from the chard stems and discard.
 Cut off the stems at the base of the leaves and slice crosswise into 1/4-inch pieces; place in a small bowl and set aside.
 Stack the leaves and cut them into bite-size pieces; set aside.